betaglot/plantabeta/docs/reference/Beta/BetaOverview.md

-Beta emerges from the interactions between Eco, Move, Via and Neuro.
+Beta emerges from the interactions between Eco, Moto, Via and Neuro.

 ## Origins of "Beta"